Gallbladder symptoms

 The perception of visceral pain corresponds to the spinal segments where the visceral afferent nerve fibers enter the spinal cord.
 For instance, distention of gallbladder causes discomfort in the Epigastrium (T7–T9).

-NIce Gallbladder symptoms :)
+Labels: Gallbladder symptoms

 Tips Health